mmxiong/RiotProgrammingChallenge/README.txt

+TODO: update documentation
 Documentation:

-api_manager:
+data_manager:
-Contains ApiManager object.
+Contains DataManager object.
 It takes a URL, and makes the call to the API, returning a JSON.
 The URL should be created in the command_assembler file.

     Class: ApiManager